RayhanaAkterDev/javascript-complete-guide/01-fundamentals/09-type-conversion-coercion/README.md

 ## 3. Type Coercion (Implicit)

-JavaScript automatically converts types in expressions where mismatched types occur.
+Automatic conversion by JavaScript in mixed-type expressions.
+Coercion happens in arithmetic, comparisons, and logical operations.

 ```js
 "5" + 1    // "51"  (number is coerced to string)